 What does it mean for an atom to be excited?
 Atoms consist of a central nucleus and a surrounding cloud of electrons encircling the nucleus in an orbit.
 When charged particles from the sun strike atoms in Earth’s atmosphere, electrons move to higher-energy orbits, further away from the nucleus.
 Then when an electron moves back to a lower-energy orbit, it releases a particle of light or photon.

 What happens in an aurora is similar to what happens in the neon lights we see on many business signs.
 Electricity is used to excite the atoms in the neon gas within the glass tubes of a neon sign.
 That’s why these signs give off their brilliant colors.
 The aurora works on the same principle – but at a far more vast scale.

-The colors in the aurora were a source of awe and mystery throughout human history.
+The colors in the aurora were also a source of mystery throughout human history.
 But science says that different gases in Earth’s atmosphere give off different colors when they are excited.
-Oxygen gives off the green color of the aurora.
+Oxygen gives off the green color of the aurora, for example.
 Nitrogen causes blue or red colors.

-So today the mystery of the aurora is not so mysterious to scientists.
+So today the mystery of the aurora is not so mysterious as it used to be.
 Yet people still travel thousands of miles to see the brilliant natural light shows in Earth’s atmosphere.
 And even though we know the scientific reason for the aurora, the dazzling natural light show can still fire our imaginations to visualize fire bridges, gods or dancing ghosts.

 Bottom line: When charged particles from the sun strike atoms in Earth’s atmosphere, they cause electrons in the atoms to move to a higher-energy state.
 When the electrons drop back to a lower energy state, they release a photon: light.
 This process creates the beautiful aurora, or northern lights.